There are a ton of reasons why Affiliate Marketing is better than MLM. In this article, I list a few of my favorites.

 True passive income is rare.
 It does happen, but it’s rare.

-Some websites make money with very little additional work once they’re set up and email marketing can be set and forget too.
+Some websites make money with very little additional work once they’re set up.

 Also, because you can outsource many of the tasks associated with affiliate marketing, you can make 5,6 and 7 figures working less than 40 hours a week.
 And, at times you can take off for a week or two while your business runs on autopilot.